rust-lang/blog.rust-lang.org/posts/inside-rust/2022-09-29-announcing-the-rust-style-team.md

 The standard Rust style resulted from development and discussion within the Rust style team, between 2016 and 2018.
-After publishing the style guide, the Rust style team wound up its active work, by design.
+After publishing the style guide, the Rust style team concluded its active work, by design.

 However, as the Rust language develops, we have a regular need for improvements to the style guide, such as to support new language constructs.
 This includes